meinardmueller/synctoolbox/README.md

 ## Contributing

 We are happy for suggestions and contributions.
 We would be grateful for either directly contacting us via email (meinard.mueller@audiolabs-erlangen.de) or for creating an issue in our Github repository.
 Please do not submit a pull request without prior consultation with us.

+## Licence

+The code for this toolbox is published under an MIT licence.
+This does not apply to the data files.
+Schubert songs are taken from the [Schubert Winterreise Dataset](https://zenodo.org/record/4122060).
+The Chopin prelude example files are taken from the [FMP notebooks](https://www.audiolabs-erlangen.de/resources/MIR/FMP/C0/C0.html).

 ## Acknowledgements